isomerpages/moe-standrewssec/index.md

             Please refer to the link below for the slides.
           link_text: Click here for more information
           link_url: https://www.standrewssec.moe.edu.sg/2026-secondary-one-registration/
-        - title: Sec 1 Registration and Information
-          date: 19 December 2025
-          announcement: The details for e-registration and class allocation will be sent to parents via Parents Gateway on 19 December 2025, by 5 p.m.
-          link_text: Click here for more information
-          link_url: /2026-secondary-one-registration/
         - title: 2026 Booklist and School Uniform Purchase
           date: 19 December 2025
           announcement: 2026 Booklist and Information on School Uniform Purchase